 What can be done to prevent avocados from turning into a nasty brown tragedy?
 Read on to discover the best ways to store and preserve avocados so that you can enjoy the creamy deliciousness of each and every one.

-Check out my 10 things to make with half a leftover avocado!
+You also might like my 10 things to make with half a leftover avocado.